kkashiva/JobCompare/GroupProject/Docs/DesignDocument.md

 ### Compare Job Offers
-- This screen will have a tabluar layout to show all the saved jobs with these columns:
+- This screen will have a tabular layout to show all the saved jobs with these columns:
      - Rank : sorter based on score
      - Title
      - Company